 An abundance of flora and fauna is complemented by the remains of many vessels that have struck this beach and broken up in furious storms – now all natural shelters for life.

-Easy access and depths ranging from 6 to 18 metres and minimal tidal influence makes Chesil ideal for any level of diving all year round.
-To make it even easier for you, we follow Chesil Cove every day and take a photo of the conditions to share with you on our public Facebook blog.
+Easy access and depths ranging from 6 to 18 metres and minimal tidal influence makes Chesil Cove ideal for any level of diving all year round.
+To make it even easier for you, we follow Chesil beach every day and take a photo and/or video of the conditions to share with you on our public Facebook blog.
 To see current conditions at Chesil Cove you can VISIT OR FOLLOW US.

-Our dive centre Underwater Explorers, home to the world’s popular online dive equipment shopping experience DirDirect.com, is just around the corner from (on the way to) the Cove and open every day (including weekends and bank holidays) with extended opening times for summer weekends for all of your needs, from air, nitrox, trimix fills to equipment rental.
+Our dive centre Underwater Explorers, home to the world’s popular online dive equipment shopping experience DirDirect.com, is just around the corner from (on the way to) the Cove for all of your needs, from air, nitrox, trimix fills to cylinder or wing rental.

 If you have never been to Chesil Cove before, we recommend you take a look at our Guide to Getting to Chesil Cove which also has relevant information on parking and entry.